Roasted sweet potato bowls are filled with quinoa, asparagus, and a delicious lemon yogurt sauce. Meatless Monday is anything but boring.

 Think Outside the Box.
 Quinoa isn’t just a dinner side.
 Make it for breakfast, the way you would make your oatmeal: with nuts, dried fruit, and a little almond milk and cinnamon.
 Make it the star of your lunch by acting as the base for your salad.
 Bring it to a picnic or BBQ as an alternative for pasta salad.
 Add it to soups.
 Use puffed quinoa in granola.
 At a fancy hotel I worked at, we turned it into a vegan/gluten-free pudding (like rice pudding) and bruleed the tops of it like creme brulee.
 It can even be dessert!

 Okay so my spiel about quinoa is over.
-Let’s talk about the bowls.
+Let’s talk about these roasted sweet potato bowls.

 I pretty much make a quinoa/rice bowl 2-3 times a week.
 It’s my favorite.
 A la Elf: I just like to eat quinoa, quinoa is my favorite.

-To this one, I added roasted sweet potatoes, roasted asparagus, crisp radishes, baby kale, and a super lemony, creamy yogurt sauce.
+To these roasted sweet potato bowls, I added (shocker here..) roasted sweet potatoes, roasted asparagus, crisp radishes, baby kale, and a super lemony, creamy yogurt sauce.

 Heaven.
 Heaven I tell you.
 Wanna try it?